rtucker88/ConnectFour/README.md

 ConnectFour
 ===========

 AI Bot for the ConnectFour game.
+Really Awesome.